jhudson357/udemy-js-algos-data-structures/data-structures/trees/notes.md

   - Every child greater than the parent value is stored on the right of the parent

 *Why are binary search trees used?*
-- very simple for searching with the way it's sorted
+- Searching is very simple given the way it's sorted
 - With every comparison, we should roughly chop in half the data we're looking thru (dependent on how the tree is distributed)

 **BST Method Pseudocode**